Witiko/doctoral-thesis/defense.md

-In information retrieval, documents are usually structured and contain *zones* that are more important than the body text, such as the title, abstract, and keywords, and zones that are less important than the body text, such as the appendices, footnotes, and comments. *Weighted zone scoring* techniques can be used to inform a search engine about the importance of different zones and also to improve its accuracy.
+In information retrieval, documents are usually structured and contain *zones* that are more important than the body text, such as the title, abstract, and keywords. *Weighted zone scoring* techniques can be used to inform a search engine about the importance of different zones and also to improve its accuracy.

 In my work, I have performed a statistical analysis of publicly available community question answering datasets and shown that earlier comments in online